For Jessica Harvey, running her own summer camp is a good way to turn the page from the school year after being cooped up inside a classroom.

 “I absolutely love this, and I see this as my calling,” said Harvey, who added enrollment is still open.
 “This camp is my baby, and it’s just a big part of who I am.”

-Adventures in Camp just one of many camps in Howard County that provides kids with both traditional day camp and specialty camp experiences.
+Adventures in Camp is just one of many camps in Howard County that provides kids with both traditional day camp and specialty camp experiences.

 At Camp Gan Israel Howard County, campers are exposed to a rich Jewish cultural experience through interactive